Today I’m sharing a letter to a new Mum – from one who’s been here for a while.

 I felt like I needed to do everything.
 And be overjoyed about it.
 After all, Flea was such a wanted baby.

-I wish I’d given myself permission to feel so exhausted, or overwhelmed.
+I wish I’d given myself permission to feel exhausted, or overwhelmed.
 Rather than pretending I didn’t feel those things, and instead telling myself I needed to entertain guests and (madness!) clean the bathroom.
 I wish I’d known how many other parents were feeling worried, or bored, even frustrated, sometimes.